-Your brain is the main control centre of your body, in fact it is in charge of your entire body.
-Learn more facts about human brain for kids with this lesson.
+Human brain is the main control center of your body, in fact it is in charge of your entire body.
+Human brain consists of three main parts; cerebrum, cerebellum, brainstem.
+This lesson, human brain for kids, teaches more facts about the human brain.

 Your brain needs lots of energy to do all these.
 Therefore, it needs a good supply of oxygen.
 This helps you to think, have ideas, feel emotions, change moods, express desires, solve problems, and store and recall memories.
 These are known as higher mental processes.